chez14/f3-api/README.md

 Heavily inspired by Facebook API and my senpai's standard.

 ## Installed Instance:
-- Falsum for debugging.
 - Fat-free for the cure core of this boilerplate.
 - Cortex for modelling (you could remove it easily, please see our manual (soon))

 ## Features
 Better output standards. the `app/output/formatter.php` are responsible to make your outputs beautiful.
 It's designed to be easily changed.
-The `app/output/auto.php` are the one responsible to choose whether it's XML or JSON output.
+The `app/view/api.php` are the one responsible to choose whether it's XML or JSON output.

 ### API Standards
 | Method            | URL                | Controller                       | Description                                         |